-Part Directory Provide the Part home rameter Description Your value directory Either enter the directory or click Browse to choose the Perl home directory.
-For example, if which perl command returns /usr/bin/perl, the Perl directory will be /usr.
-The default is (ant/Dan) rl Directory Provide the Perl home directory.
+Parameter Description Your value Perl Directory Provide the Perl home directory.
 Either enter the directory or click Browse to choose the Perl home directory.
 For example, if which perl command returns /usr/bin/perl, the Perl directory will be /usr.
-The default is (apt/Dar)

-Parameter Description Your value JDK Path Provide the JDK home directory.
+The default is /opt/Perl.
+JDK Path Provide the JDK home directory.
 Either enter the directory or click Browse to choose the JDK home directory.
 For example, the Java directory in the WebSphere installation.
 The default is /opt/IBM/WebSphere/ AppServer/java.
 Locale Specify the language to be used by InfoSphere MDM Collaboration Server application and code tables.
 You can select only one language as the application resource language.
 The default is English.
 Cache Multicast Address Provide the cache multicast address.
 It ranges from 239.1.1.1 to 239.255.255.255.
 The default is 239.1.1.1.

-Cache Multicast TTL Provide the cache multicast TTL.
+Parameter Description Your value Cache Multicast TTL Provide the cache multicast TTL.
 0 for single-system installation and 1 for clusters.
 The default is 0.
 RMI port Specify the port on which the Remote Method Invocation (RMI) registry service listens for connections from other services.
 In a clustered environment, all nodes must use the same RMI port to communicate.
 The default is 17507.
 Application Server HTTP port Specify the Hypertext Transfer Protocol (HTTP) port on which the InfoSphere MDM Collaboration Server application will run.
 The port should not be already in use.
 The default is 7507.
 Create database tables to be used by the product Select the option to create database tables to be used by the product along with the application installation.